Here are some of the very best materials and resources that we found to be invaluable during our homeschooling experience!

 Math is difficult for this mom!
 I'm solid with the basics, but once we get past fractions, it's headache-central!
 Teaching Textbooks is a great online curriculum that has excellent instruction broken down into very digestible bits!

-They also do the record keeping for you!
+Teaching Textbooks also does the record keeping for you!
 Huge bonus!!

 Below are a couple of screenshots from different lessons/levels.
 They incorporate fun visuals along with the learning portion to keep kids engaged!